 The project can be a detailed research paper or survey, or a programming project that focuses on validating or working with some formalism.
+It can be a formalism, a model, or something else theoretical that we do not cover in class.
 In any case, check with me before beginning to be sure it is a reasonable project and no-one else has chosen it.
 Please select something that interests you!

 You may work individually, or in groups of up to 3 people (if you want to have more than 3, please come see me).
-Of course, the larger the group, the more I will expect from it!
+Of course, the larger the group, the more I will expect from it.